amoghsawant17/Insights_Supply_Chain_Issue/README.md

 ### Task List
 You are a data analyst who has been provided with sample data to work on the following tasks.
 - Create the metrics according to the metrics list.
 - Create a dashboard according to the requirements provided by stakeholders in the business review meeting.
-You will be provided with the transcript of this business review meeting in comic form.
+You will be provided with the transcript of this business review meeting.
 - Create relevant insights not provided in the metric list/stakeholder meeting.

 ## Data Model